How to Use Review Prompts to Improve Your App's Rating

 Published on June 1, 2021

-You have an app in the App Store and Google Play Store that’s being downloaded and used on a consistent basis.
+You have an app in the App Store and Google Play Store that’s being downloaded and used consistently.

 But users aren’t reviewing it in either store, and if they are, the reviews are often negative.